imaodong/how-to-load-pre_trained-parameters-/README.md

-how to load pretrained parameters from HF ?
-There is a example !
+how to load pre-trained parameters from HF?
+There is an example!